Main

 Jonathan Wood is a motoring writer of outstanding reputation,

 with some 35 books to his credit.
-He has twice won the Guild of Motoring
+He has twice won the Guild of Motoring Writers'

-conferred by the Society of Automotive Historians.
+the Society of Automotive Historians.

 Specifications: